 Using public records, we found that a Chinese citizen named Mao Yuhua is the director of both Kunlun Trading and Kunlun Shipping.
-She’s also at least the 50% owner of the Sea Dolphin through two intermediary companies.
+She is also at least the 50 percent owner of the Sea Dolphin through two intermediary companies.

-Kunlun Trading Co., Limited’s 50% shareholder is British Virgin Islands company Kunlun Holding Company Limited.
-Hong Kong company Rising Top Limited owns the other 50% of the company.
+Kunlun Trading Co., Limited’s 50 percent shareholder is British Virgin Islands company Kunlun Holding Company Limited.
+Hong Kong company Rising Top Limited owns the other 50 percent.

 Unfortunately, the British Virgin Islands does not disclose company ownership.
 Even after checking sources in other countries to see if they reveal information about the company’s ownership, we were not able to identify who is behind Kunlun Holding.
 However, corporate records reveal that Kunlun Trading director Mao Yuhua is a director and the sole shareholder of Rising Top Limited.

-Kunlun Shipping Company Limited is 80% owned by Kunlun Holding Company Limited and 20% owned by Marshall Islands-based Sea Unity Shipping Company Limited.
-Mao Yuhua serves as Kunlun Shipping’s director (see Figure 1).
+Kunlun Shipping Company Limited is 80 percent owned by Kunlun Holding Company Limited and 20 percent owned by Marshall Islands-based Sea Unity Shipping Company Limited.
+Mao Yuhua serves as Kunlun Shipping’s director.